Angels blow late lead, rally in 10th for 4-3 win over M's - WHIZ News

 UP NEXT

-Angels: The Angels have not announced a starter for the first game of Saturday’s doubleheader.
+Angels: The Angels will start RHP Jaime Barria (1-1, 2.55) in the first game of the doubleheader.

 Mariners: RHP George Kirby (2-3, 3.56) makes his 15th start of the season.
 Kirby has been under pitch limits in his last two starts coming out of the All-Star break.
 Kirby allowed two runs struck out seven in four innings in his last start against Houston.